jamespeterschinner/async_v20/doc/source/best_practices.rst

 `OandaClient` requires initialization.
 The initialization procedure can delay execution of `OandaClient`. **methods**

-It is recommended to preemptively initialize the OandaClient instance, if this is a concern for you.
+If this is a concern for you, it is recommended to preemptively initialize the OandaClient instance.

 .. literalinclude:: ../../bin/initialization.py
     :emphasize-lines: 8